frictionlessdata/website/site/blog/2017-12-19-dm4t/README.md

 category: pilots
 subject_context: Open Knowledge International and Data Management for TEDDINET project (DM4T) have worked together on a proof-of-concept pilot using Frictionless Data specifications to address some of the data management challenges faced by DM4T.
 image: /img/blog/dm4t.png
-summary: Frictionless Data specifications for data legacy
+description: Frictionless Data specifications for data legacy
 ---

 # DM4T Pilot